-Amyotrophic lateral sclerosis (ALS), also known as motor neuron disease and Lou Gehrig’s disease, is a rare condition caused by the degeneration of nerve cells that control voluntary muscles.
-The disease is characterized by gradually worsening symptoms that include muscle weakness, muscle twitching and muscle stiffness.
-The muscles gradually decrease in size, eventually resulting in problems with speaking, swallowing, and breathing.
+Amyotrophic lateral sclerosis (ALS), also known as motor neuron disease and Lou Gehrig’s disease, is a rare condition characterized by the degeneration of nerve cells that control voluntary muscles.
+The disease leads to gradually worsening symptoms that include muscle weakness, twitching, and stiffness.
+As more of these nerve cells, or motor neurons, are lost, muscles decrease in size and continue to weaken, eventually resulting in problems with speaking, swallowing, and breathing.

-Alternatively, mesenchymal stem cells can be taken from the patient’s own bone marrow or fat tissue and then modified to boost their production of neurotrophic factors.
-Neurotrophic factors are molecules known to help support and protect neurons that are destroyed by the disease.
-Immature stem cells also can be transformed into motor neurons, the cells affected in ALS patients.
+Mesenchymal stem cells, or adult stem cells, are also under investigation.
+Here, cells taken from a patient’s own bone marrow or fat tissue are then modified to boost their ability to produce neurotrophic factors.
+Neurotrophic factors are molecules known to help support and protect nerve cells.

-A Phase 1/2 open label study (NCT01051882) evaluated the safety, tolerability, and therapeutic effects of cultured mesenchymal bone marrow stromal cells secreting neurotrophic factors in ALS patients with early and progressive disease.
-The study enrolled 24 patients and was completed in March 2013.
-The cells were directly injected into the muscle tissue of the patients.
+A Phase 1/2 open-label clinical trial (NCT01051882) evaluated the safety, tolerability, and therapeutic effects of NurOwn in ALS patients with early disease.
+The cells were directly injected into the muscle tissue of 12 patients.

-Another, Phase 2a prospective study (NCT01777646) enrolled 14 patients to check the effects of combined multiple injections of the same cells into muscle tissue with a single injection into the fluid surrounding the brain and spinal cord.
+Another, Phase 2a prospective study (NCT01777646) enrolled 14 patients to check the effects of combined multiple injections of NurOwn into the fluid surrounding the brain and spinal cord.
 (This process is called intrathecal administration.)

-The results reported in 2016 in the journal JAMA Neurology demonstrated that the treatment was safe and well-tolerated, resulting in a decreased rate of disease progression during six months after the injections, as compared to six months before treatment.
+Results of the trials, reported in 2016 in the journal JAMA Neurology, demonstrated that the treatment was safe and well-tolerated, and slowed the rate of disease progression during six months after the injections as compared to six months before treatment.

-The safety of intrathecal treatment with mesenchymal stromal cells derived from fat tissue also was investigated and appeared to be safe at the tested doses in ALS.
+The safety of intrathecal treatment with mesenchymal stromal cells derived from fat tissue was also investigated and appeared to be safe at the tested doses.